Sammy-ssp/capstone/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-The data for the project is provided from Kaggle and is available for [Boston](https://www.kaggle.com/airbnb/boston) and [Seattle](https://www.kaggle.com/airbnb/seattle/data).
+The data for the project is provided from Bertelsmann & Arvato!
 Thanks to Udacity for a great project.